 Many prospective clients request proposals before officially signing on the dotted line.
 Why?
-In short, a consulting proposal outlines your working relationship so that both parties can stay aligned and understand the other’s expectations.
+In short, a consulting proposal outlines your working relationship so both parties can stay aligned and understand the other’s expectations.
 Proposals aren’t paper formalities — they signify the start of an important client-consultant relationship.

 How to Write a Consulting Proposal

-Chat with your client in person or over the phone.
+- Chat with your client in person or over the phone.

 You can’t write an effective consulting proposal without chatting with your prospective client first.
 Do your best to set up a phone call for this conversation; if you can, meet in person.
-Email will suffice for getting to know your client and their consulting needs, but letting them see your face and/or hear your voice will help you build trust with them.
+An email will suffice for getting to know your client and their consulting needs, but letting them see your face and/or hear your voice will help you build trust with them.

-Understand their challenges and needs.
+2. Understand their challenges and needs.

 The better you understand your prospective client’s challenges and pain points, the more impactful your proposal can be.
 While a consulting proposal template can help get the job done, the details in your proposals should not be one-size-fits-all; they should be tailored to each client and their needs.
 Don’t hesitate to follow up with additional phone calls or meetings to better understand your client and what they need from you.

-Ask about the details.
+3. Ask about the details.

 A successful proposal reflects the project scope and details to keep both parties aligned.
 Don’t forget to ask about your client’s ideal timeline, budget, expectations, and outcomes.
 These details are important for selling a prospective client on your services as well as giving your client a better understanding of how exactly you two will work together.

-Focus on client outcomes, not consultant input.
+4. Focus on client outcomes, not consultant input.

 While it may be tempting to hone in on your qualifications and experience, your consulting proposal should focus on what your client will get from working with you.
 Be as specific as possible about the value and outcomes your client can expect.
 Also, avoid buzzwords and generic jargon.
 In fact, do your best to use the same words they did in your meetings — this will resonate with them and show you were listening.

-Keep it short.
+5. Keep it short.

 When it comes to consulting proposals, quality matters much more than quantity.
 Keep your proposal as brief as possible to accurately describe the project scope and expectations.
 Don’t give your client a reason to stop reading your proposal and potentially view another consultant’s — instead, keep your proposal concise and engaging.
 For reference, the average length is one to two pages long.

-Ask for feedback.
+7. Ask for feedback.

 A consulting proposal is a two-way document, meaning both parties should have a say in the content it includes.
 As you develop your proposal, clarify any questions or concerns you have with your prospective client.
 When finished, send it to your client for review and feedback.

-Sample Consulting Proposal
+Parts of a Consulting Proposal